AdobeDocs/journey-optimizer.en/help/using/building-journeys/limit-throughput.md

 * **Custom Actions**: to send information to external systems, for example to send emails through an external solution using Journey Optimizer's orchestration capabilities alongside profile information, audience data and journey context.

+>[!NOTE]
+>
+>As the responses are now supported, you should use custom actions instead of data sources for external data sources use-cases.
+For more information on responses, see this [section](../action/action-response.md)

 If you're working with external data sources or custom actions, you may want to protect your external systems by limiting journey throughput: up to 5000 instances/second for unitary journeys and up to 20000 instances/second for audience-triggered ones.

 For custom actions, throttling capabilities are available at product level.
 Refer to this [page](../configuration/external-systems.md#capping).